brianreidc7/azure-docs/articles/active-directory/connect/active-directory-aadconnect-troubleshoot-sso.md

 ### Step 3: Disable Seamless SSO for each AD forest that it was set it up on

 1. Call `$creds = Get-Credential`.
 When prompted, enter the Domain Administrator credentials for the intended AD forest.
 2. Call `Disable-AzureADSSOForest -OnPremCredentials $creds`.
-This command removes the `AZUREADSSOACCT` computer account from the on-premises Domain Controller for this specific AD forest.
+This command removes the `AZUREADSSOACC` computer account from the on-premises Domain Controller for this specific AD forest.
 3. Repeat the preceding steps for each AD forest that you’ve set up the feature on.

 ### Step 4: Enable Seamless SSO for each AD forest